Ina2118/Ina2118/README.md

 # Hello!
 I'm Irina ☕💻

-A junior front-end dev, mostly self-taught, turning chaos into code one cup of coffee at a time
+A junior front-end dev, mostly self-taught, turning chaos into code one cup of coffee at a time.

-:rocket: Ambitious, Creative, Curious<br>
+:rocket: **Ambitious, Creative, Curious**

-🔭 I’m turning ideas into code by creating my personal profile site and developing small front-end projects.<br>I’m sharpening my skills in React and Git by following courses on Udemy, and loving every step of the journey.<br>
+🔭 I’m turning ideas into code by creating my personal profile site and developing small front-end projects.

+🌱 I’m sharpening my skills in **React** and **Git** by following courses on **Udemy**, and loving every step of the journey.

 # 💻 Tech Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)